-To begin, a wildcard certificate is a public key certificate (like SSL/TLS) that can be used to secure all first-level subdomains of single domain name.
+To begin, a wildcard certificate is a public key certificate (like SSL/TLS) that can be used to secure all first-level subdomains of a single domain name.
 In other words, instead of purchasing a distinct certificate for each of your subdomains, you could use a single wildcard certificate to secure all these subdomains.

 On the surface, wildcard certificates appear to be a great way to quickly and easily deploy HTTPS quickly and easily across subdomains.
 You buy one certificate and you’re good to go for unlimited subdomains.
 Indeed, wildcard certificates are cheaper and easier to extend.
 But they are not necessarily easier to manage.
 And when things go wrong the initial convenience may evaporate quickly.
 For example, if you ever need to replace your domain wildcard with a more secure EV certificate, you could face a mess of subdomains to find and fix.
 But the most pressing reason to avoid wildcards is that they are simply less secure and can open the door to phishing attacks.